-Success in college-level course work requires minimum levels of proficiency in math, reading, and English.
-Therefore, all new students must meet placement requirements to demonstrate their skills in these three areas.
+Success in college-level course work requires minimum levels of proficiency in math and English.
+Therefore, all new students must meet placement requirements to demonstrate their skills in these two areas.

 To help us evaluate your skills, you may meet placement requirements in any combination of the following three ways:

-Placement testing includes a series of three tests: math, reading, and English.
+Placement testing includes two tests: math and English.
 Most students take at least some part of the placement tests.

 If you have completed course work at another institution, you might be exempted from all or parts of the placement tests.
 Exemptions will be determined during the evaluation of your transcript(s).